Ištaran: Name

-The name could be written as dKA.DI or dMUŠ.
-The latter logogram could also designate the messenger (šipru) of Ištaran, Nirah, as well as the tutelary god of Susa, Inshushinak, the tutelary god of Eshnunna, Tishpak, and the primordial river deity Irḫan.
-With a different determinative, mulMUŠ, it referred to the constellation Hydra, which could be associated with Ištaran.
-Sometimes dDI.KU was used to render the name Ištaran as well, though these signs were also used to designate other judge deities, such as Mandanu and Diku (the deification of the Sumerian word "judge").

-Ištaran could also be called Anu Rabû or AN.GAL, "Great Anu."
+Ištaran could also be called Anu Rabû or AN.GAL, "Great Anu".
 In Elamite sources, the signs AN.GAL instead designate the god Napirisha, in the past incorrectly believed to be the same deity as Humban.
 Wouter Henkelman proposes a connection between these two deities based on this similarity, as well as their shared affinity with snakes and the fact that Der was located close to Elam.

-Character
+Character and iconography

-Ištaran's character is poorly understood, even though he belonged to a "very high level in the pantheon."
+Ištaran's character is poorly understood, even though he belonged to a "very high level in the pantheon".
 It is known that he was primarily viewed as a divine judge.
 His just character was regarded as proverbial, and kings such as Gudea of Lagash and Shulgi of Ur compared themselves to him in inscriptions to present themselves as equally just.
 An Old Babylonian adab song makes a similar comparison with Nergal in place of a king.

-He was also viewed as one of the Dumuzi-like mourned dying gods, as attested in Sumerian litanies and in a late ritual from Assur, according to which his death took place in the summer.
+Based on Ištaran's placement in the proximity of Ereshkigal in the god list An = Anum it has been suggested that he was associated with the underworld.
+It is also known that he could be viewed as one of the Dumuzi-like mourned "dying gods", as attested in Sumerian litanies and in a late ritual from Assur, according to which his death took place in the summer.
 The latter text states that his corpse was beaten and the blood reached the underworld.
-In one text, he and Dumuzi are outright equated with each other.
+In a single text, he and Dumuzi are outright equated with each other.
+Irene Sibbing-Plantholt argues he could also be associated with healing.
+She notes that in a text from Malgium the theophoric name Ištarān-asû occurs, asû being a term translated either as "physician" or more broadly "healer".
+Based on Ištaran's alternate name, Anu Rabû, it has also been proposed that he was associated with the sky.
+It has been argued that in art his possible celestial aspect might have been represented by rays coming out of his shoulders.
+In one of the Temple Hymns, he is referred to as lugal dubur anna, "lord of the base of heaven".